David P. Weber: Madoff accusations, cyber compromise, and retaliatory paid leave

-Weber also reported potential "national security" concerns and "possible espionage" by "foreign nationals" related to a case Weber was investigating that "involved unencrypted computer hard drives that contained sensitive stock exchange information."
 Nevertheless, in May 2012, Weber was placed on administrative paid leave after fellow staff complained that he purportedly spoke openly about wanting to carry a concealed gun at work, and brought a bullet-proof vest to work, even though federal Offices of Inspectors General, including the SEC, regularly carried firearms.
 He was also banned from entering SEC headquarters.
 Weber denied those allegations, noting that SEC OIG Special Agents regularly carried firearms.
 U.S. Senator Charles Grassley (R-Iowa) sent a letter to SEC Chairman Mary Schapiro, asking for a copy of the "security threat evaluation" on the basis of which Weber was banned from the SEC's offices.
 The SEC refused to provide the supposed threat evaluation against Weber to Congress.
 Later, it was revealed that the supposed threat evaluation found that Weber was not a threat, and could return to work.
-The SEC, however, did not return him to work.
+The SEC rescinded his termination, but Weber resigned.

 Williams report

 Weber's allegations against Kotz led the SEC to bring in Inspector General David Williams of the U.S. Postal Service to conduct an independent, outside review.
 The 2012 Williams report concluded that Kotz had in fact violated ethics rules by overseeing investigations that involved people with whom Kotz had "personal relationships."

 In addition, the Williams report looked at separate allegations that Weber had created a hostile work environment at the SEC.
 It did not find any evidence that Weber's conduct was improper or triggered security concerns.
-The report made clear that the allegations of the bullet proof vest were false; the vest belonged to the SEC and was donned as "a joke after Weber's colleagues placed smiley-face stickers on it."
-SEC OIG staff also previously carried firearms; the USPS OIG report found that without law enforcement and weapons authority, the SEC OIG was unable to protect the rights of witnesses or complainants.
-The sole discussion of weapons at the SEC was in the context of re-certifying special agents to carry weapons after SEC OIG's certification had lapsed, prior to Weber being hired.
-The Williams report also documented that the SEC's own supposed threat evaluation of Weber was false, and cleared him to return to work (though it failed to do so).
+The report did not substantiate hostile work environment and threatening behavior accusations made against Weber.
 Finally, the Williams report found that Weber's reports concerning deficient SEC computer security had merit.